Top 3 Password Managers for iPhones [+Alternatives]

 Basically, mobile apps need to make their users' lives easier, not harder.
 We think that our three choices below meet these criteria.

-There are many reasons why Dashlane regularly tops various rankings, one of which is its wonderful iOS app.
-Even on mobile devices, Dashlane, true to its name, is fast, intuitive, and crammed with features.
-The convenient Password Changer that lets you instantly swap out weak passwords for strong ones makes an appearance, and if you want to use the app as an authenticator for two-factor authentication, you can!
+There are many reasons why Dashlane regularly tops rankings, one of which is its superb iOS app.
+Even on mobile devices, Dashlane is fast, intuitive, and crammed with features.
+The desktop client's convenient password changer, with which you can instantly swap out weak passwords for strong ones, makes an appearance, and if you want to use the app as an authenticator for two-factor authentication, you can.

 Should you only want to use Dashlane on your iPhone, you're in luck since you'll be able to have access to all of its features at absolutely no cost.
-If, however, you want to synchronize data across multiple devices (including a desktop, for example), you'll need a subscription.
+If, however, you want to synchronize data across multiple devices (including a desktop, for example), and save more than 50 data sets, you'll need a subscription.

-Overall, Dashlane's mobile app is as good as its desktop counterpart and therefore earns its deserved place at the head of our top 3 mobile password managers for iOS.
+Overall, Dashlane's mobile app is as good as its desktop counterpart earning it a deserved place at the head of our Top 3 mobile password managers for iOS.

 Fast and intuitive

-Free for one device (multi-device synchronization only available with a paid subscription)
+Free for one device (multi-device synchronization only offered to paying subscribers)

 LastPass's iOS app is very similar to its desktop counterpart, to the extent that apart from the missing browser extension, the former is nearly identical to the latter.
-Again, should you be familiar with the desktop version, you'll find your feet with the mobile app very quickly.
+Should you be familiar with the desktop client, you won't need long to get used to the mobile app.

-A mobile password manager app is only as good as its autofill features, and LastPass doesn't disappoint here.
+A mobile password manager app is only as good as its autofill, and LastPass doesn't disappoint.
 Like many other password managers, every now and then you might have an issue where a login form isn't correctly identified if using a third-party browser, but this is standard to all password managers we reviewed.
 To avoid this, we recommend using LastPass's integrated browser.

 In the end, rankings like this are always somewhat subjective.
 Especially when it comes to mobile software, how intuitive an app is and its ease of use often outweigh its performance or features, signaling that personal preferences will always play an inordinate role.
-Your favorite password manager for iOS might very well have not made it onto our list.
-As honorable mentions, we'd like to include Kaspersky's Password Manager and Keeper, both of which offer very good password managers for mobile devices.
+Your favorite password manager for iOS might very well have not made it into our Top 3.

-If you're interested in an in-depth look at all 12 password managers we assessed, check out our comprehensive review and comparison.
+If you're interested in taking an in-depth look at all 12 of the password managers we assessed, check out our comprehensive review and comparison.